jungtkimuwedu/gestureDetection/index.md

 - TP = True Positive, FP = False Positive, FN = False Negative

+- Recall: Percentage of times a specific gesture was recognized when it should have been

+- Precision: Percentege of times the recognition was correct from all the times a specific gesture was recognized

 - "Hello" gesture is at times misinterpreted as "Please wait"

 - "Good job" gesture is at times misinterpreted as "Please wait" and "Thumbs up"